dotnet/winforms/README.md

 WinForms applications typically have good performance because WinForms is a thin layer over Windows for much of the functionality.
 It also provides one of the most productive ways to create desktop applications based on the visual designer provided in Visual Studio.
 It enable drag-and-drop of visual controls and other similar functionality that make it easy to build desktop applications.

 > Note: The visual designer is not yet available and will be part of a Visual Studio 2019 update.
+You are recommended to use Visual Studio 2019 Preview 1 to use Windows Forms on .NET Core.

 Consult the [Windows Forms Roadmap](roadmap.md) to learn about project priorities, status and ship dates.